-DO'S AND DON'TS - DRAPERIES AND CURTAINS
+DO'S AND DON'TS - WINDOW TREATMENTS

 Though the terms "draperies" and "curtains" are often used interchangeably, there is actually a technical difference.
 Draperies tend to be floor length, lined, and of heavier fabrics.
 Curtains may be shorter, unlined, and of light weight fabrics, including lace and sheers.
-All of these window treatments should be properly cared for and cleaned on a regular basis.
+All window treatments should be properly cared for and cleaned on a regular basis.